 WELCOME TO THE “THREE PIECES” PROJECT!

-The idea is very simple: we ask musicians, composers, and other people involved with music (producers, radio show hosts, journalists, etc., etc.) to talk about three pieces of music of their choice (any author, any genre, any time period).
+We ask musicians to talk about three most favorite pieces of music of their choice (any author, any genre, any time period).

 We know that these people love music – otherwise they wouldn’t be involved with it.
 We also know that they understand music differently from us, non-musicians – because music is both their life and their profession.
 So we ask them to share their understanding of music and their love for music with us.